translate/pootle/docs/server/optimization.rst

   versions of Pootle easily.

 - Ensure :setting:`DEBUG` mode is disabled.

-- Ensure that the ``zip`` and ``unzip`` commands are installed on your server.
-These can improve the performance during upload and download of large ZIP files.

 - Ensure that you have python-levenshtein installed.
 This will improve the performance when updating against templates.